If you'd like to dedicate your career to protecting and serving others then consider a law enforcement or security job

 Responding to emergency medical 999 and 111 calls, you'll be the first healthcare professional on the scene, and you'll deal with everything from life-threatening injuries to minor illnesses.

 It will be up to you to provide immediate treatment, monitor the patient's condition on the way to hospital, brief doctors and nurses on the situation, produce thorough case notes and supervise new staff.

 It's your job to maintain law and order, protect the public and their property, and prevent crime and anti-social behaviour.
 You'll also work with community organisations and groups to provide advice and assistance to those who want to reduce crime or have been affected by it.

-Your day-to-day job will include conducting patrols, responding to emergency calls, taking statements, preparing crime reports, giving evidence in court and much more.
+Your job will include conducting patrols, responding to emergency calls, taking statements, preparing crime reports and giving evidence in court.

 Once you've completed your training and passed the probationary period, there's a clearly defined ranking structure for career progression - from police constable all the way up to chief constable.

 You'll be responsible for the security, supervision, training and rehabilitation of prisoners.
 This involves building positive working relationships with them and showing compassion, while maintaining authority.

-Typical daily tasks include performing security checks, maintaining order, escorting prisoners, being aware of prisoners' rights, promoting anti-bullying and suicide prevention policies, and preparing reports and documentation for managers.
+Typical tasks include performing security checks, maintaining order, escorting prisoners, being aware of prisoners' rights, promoting anti-bullying and suicide prevention policies, and preparing reports and documentation for managers.

 Trading standards officer